cwhitti/internship/README.md

 This codebase serves as a case study for the AFRL.
 A basic demonstration is linked [here](https://www.youtube.com/watch?v=U73MY2SoXKI).

 ## Use
 Once the server has been started, clients can begin connecting to a basic chatroom.
 All clients have a `properties` file (ex. claire.properties) which denote the server IP, server port, client IP, and client port, as well as the client username.
-The server recognizes the following command-line commands:
+Clients can connect with the command `./build/chat_client src/<PROPERTY FILE>` The server recognizes the following command-line commands:

 ### Valid Commands
   - **JOIN**: Connects client to the chat